Diet & Weight Loss

 Replace white with browniStock/bhofack2

 During processing, enriched white flour is stripped of the parts of the grain containing most of its fiber.
 “Fiber makes us feel full because we don’t digest it, but our bodies think we do, so we spend a lot of time trying to digest it,” says Shapiro.
 “We end up eating less food because we get full faster.”
 White carbs also turn quickly into sugar, which gives you a quick burst of energy, followed by a crash.
 But the fiber in whole grains keeps you feel longer, so you’ll eat less later in the day.
 Swap out white bread and rice for whole grains like 100 percent whole wheat bread and couscous to enjoy your favorite foods without going overboard.
-Find out how you’ve been reading bread labels wrong.
+Next, check out the 25 weight loss myths you need to stop believing.